What are the 5 P’s of Marketing?

 Since promotion costs can be substantial, it is essential to conduct a break-even analysis when making promotion decisions.
 It is important to understand the value of a customer and whether it is worth conducting promotions to acquire them.

 Place refers to where the product/service of the business is seen, made, sold, or distributed.
-In essence, place decisions are associated with distribution channels and ways of getting the product to key target customers.
+In essence, place decisions are associated with distribution channels and ways of getting the product to targeted key customers.

 It is important to consider how accessible the product or service is and ensure that customers can easily find you.
 The product or service must be available to customers at the right time, at the right place, and in the right quantity.